The Power of Music

 Our Music curriculum intends to engage and inspire our children through a curriculum that motivates and challenges all learners to develop a love of music.
 Our curriculum is designed for all children to be able to perform, listen to, review and appreciate music from across a wide range of historical periods, genres, styles and traditions.
-Children learn to sing and use their voices to create and compose music on their own and with others.
+Children learn to sing and use their voices in addition to other instruments to create and compose music on their own and with others.
 We look to help our children become skilled, confident and creative musicians.

 At St Patrick’s, we recognise the unique needs of each child and support them in reaching their full potential.
 Our Music curriculum enables children to progress to the next level of musicianship.
 We ensure children receive the experiences they require, both within and beyond the curriculum, to develop their skills and become confident musicians.
-During their time at St Patrick’s, our children learn about a variety of musicians, composers and styles of music and, throughout school, they are able to use the instruments and resources available to them to develop their skills and knowledge within different musical concepts.

 " I enjoy performing in small groups or pairs."
 (Year 4 child)